noiseprotocol/noise_spec/noise.md

 The following conventions are recommended but not required:

- * **Branch and length fields**:  All messages are preceded with a 1-byte branch number, then a 2-byte little endian unsigned integer indicating the length of the message.
-Branch number zero indicates the default or "no branch" state.
- Any other value requires the recipient to process the branch.
-Payloads are kept small to support streaming APIs where data is incrementally authenticated.
- Sending more data than fits in one payload requires a stream of messages (see bullet on "Stream termination").

  * **Explicit nonce fields**: If explicit nonces are being used for out-of-order application messages, then the 64-bit nonce should be encoded in little-endian, and sent after the branch number but before the length field.